stanford-cs248/draw-svg/README.md

 You are given starter code that already implements drawing of 2D points.
 To see how this works, begin by taking a look at `draw_svg()` in `software_renderer.cpp`.
 The method accepts an SVG file, and draws all elements in the SVG file via a sequence of calls to `draw_element()`.
 For each element `draw_element()` inspects the type of the element, and then calls the appropriate draw function.
 In the case of points, that function is `draw_point()`.

-The position of each point is defined in a local coordinate frame, so `draw_point()` first transforms the input point into its screen-space position (see line `p_screen = transform(p)`).
+The position of each point is defined in a local coordinate frame, so `draw_point()` first transforms the input point into its screen-space position (see Vector2D `p_screen = transform(p)`).
 This transform is set at the beginning of `draw_svg()`.
 In the starter code, this transform converts from the svg canvas' coordinate system to screen coordinates.
 You will need to handle more complex transforms to support more complex SVG files and implement mouse viewing controls later in the assignment.

 The function `rasterize_point()` is responsible for actually drawing the point.
 In this assignment we define screen space for an output image of size `(target_w, target_h)` as follows: